A house in multiple occupation (HMO) is a property that is shared by three or more tenants who are not members of the same family.

 - hostels and hotels

 You must have a licence if you’re renting out a large HMO.
 Your property is defined as a large HMO if all the following apply:

-- it’s rented to 5 or more people who form more than 1 household
+- it’s rented to five or more people who form more than one household

 - tenants share toilet, bathroom or kitchen facilities